Lindsey-Doyel/Mixed-Bird-Species-Aviary/AggressiveBirdEncounters.md

 •	Became the victim of aggression when moved to a bigger aviary
 ### White-Crested Laughing Thrush
 •	Aggression towards other birds
-### Taveta Golden Weavers
-•	Aggressive towards other birds
-### White-Headed Buffalo Weaver
-•	Aggressive towards other birds
-### Northern Crested Coua
-•	Aggressive towards other birds when there was more than one.
-If it was a single Coua, there was no signs of aggressive behavior.
 ### Jackson’s Hornbill
 •	Aggression towards other birds
 •	No aggressive behavior when in stall with another Jackson’s hornbill